Covid-19 - main content

 - How, when, and why to perform screening.

-- What to do if they or a client feels sick or may have been exposed.
+- What to do if they (or someone in the workplace) feel sick or may have been exposed.

-- The risks of transmission, including those specific to your workplace and job activities.
+- The risks of transmission, including those specific to the workplace and job activities.

 - How to protect themselves and others by layering multiple COVID-19 control measures and personal preventive practices.